Super McShane identity: Introduction

 where $\ell_\gamma$ denotes the super length of $\gamma$, which ranges over the simple closed super geodesics in $F$, and $W_\gamma$ is a bosonic product of the two fermionic coordinates on super Teichm\"uller space with order determined by the underlying spin structure on $F$.

-Let us make special mention of the recent paper \cite{stawit} by Douglas Stanford and Edward Witten, which provides a clear and explicit roadmap for the theory of super McShane identities and Mirzakhani-type super volume recursions for Riemann super moduli spaces.
-In the present paper, we take an algebraic approach for establishing the McShane identity for the once-punctured torus and are rewarded by results on the asymptotic growth rates of super lengths as well as a general bosonic versus fermionic comparison theorem for this simple length spectrum.
+Let us make special mention of the paper \cite{stawit} by Douglas Stanford and Edward Witten, which provides a clear and explicit roadmap for the theory of super McShane identities and Mirzakhani-type super volume recursions for Riemann super moduli spaces.
+The heuristically \cite{wit} derived formulae they obtain is internally consistent with their matrix model predictions, and is strong support that their formula is correct.
+In the present paper, we rigorously establish the McShane identity for once-punctured supertori.
+This is, to the best of our knowledge, the first successful instance of nontrivial superanalysis being conducted on superalgebraic structures to produce a formula with clear supergeometric interpretation.
+As a consequence, we are rewarded by results on the asymptotic growth rates on super lengths as well as a general bosonic versus fermionic comparison theorem for this simple length spectrum.

-$\S$\ref{sec:dec} is a review of decorated Teichm\"uller theory in general, with particular emphasis on the once-punctured torus. $\S$\ref{sec:superdec} is devoted to an overview of recent work \cite{IPZ1,IPZ2, PZ} regarding decorated super-Teichm\"uller theory in which are introduced all necessary ingredients including our combinatorial description of spin structures as well as necessary elements of super mathematics, relegating certain details to the Appendix, again focused on the once-punctured super torus. $\S$\ref{sec:supergeo} covers supergeodesics, their super lengths and hyperbolic elements of the super Fuchsian group, again emphasizing the once-punctured super torus. $\S$\ref{sec:superlamb} introduces the notion of super semi-perimeter, a key invariant of a decorated once-punctured super torus, as well as a recursion that plays a critical role in our proof. $\S$\ref{sec:bodysoul} covers preparatory ingredients for the main proof, including super-Markoff triples and related geometric data on the universal cover.
-The cornerstone of this section is the ``body-soul" comparison theorem, which controls the super data in terms of classical. $\S$\ref{sec:proof} is devoted to the proof of the super McShane identity.
+$\S$\ref{sec:dec} is a review of classical decorated Teichm\"{u}ller theory, with particular emphasis on the case when $F$ is the once-punctured torus. $\S$\ref{sec:superdec} introduces basic notions in super arithmetic, which leads into an overview of recent work \cite{IPZ1,IPZ2, PZ} regarding decorated super-Teichm\''{u}ller theory, again with a focus on the case when $F$ is the once-punctured torus. $\S$\ref{sec:supergeo} covers supergeodesics, their super lengths and hyperbolic elements of the super Fuchsian group, again emphasizing the once-punctured super torus. $\S$\ref{sec:superlamb} introduces the notion of super semi-perimeter, an important invariant of a decorated once-punctured super torus, and explores recursive structure among the super $\lambda$-lengths critical to our proof. $\S$\ref{sec:bodysoul} covers preparatory ingredients for the main proof, including super-Markoff triples and the combinatorial dynamics it imposes on the dual complex of the Farey triangulation.
+The keystone of this section is the ``body-soul" comparison theorem, which controls the super data in terms of classical. $\S$\ref{sec:proof} is devoted to the proof of the super McShane identity.